superterran/superterran.github.io/content/blog/Never Stop Defending GNOME.md

 I don't see any problem with defending GNOME, the latest release is really something great.
+Huge fan of the gorgeous activities overview.
+I even went so far as to create a module called [clear top bar](https://github.com/superterran/gnome-shell-extension-clear-top-bar) for it, too.